-- Locate the Ventilation Schedule section of the print out.
+- Locate the Ventilation Schedule section of the printout.
 The critical room will be highlighted.
 This room is the one you will need to modify.
 The Discharge Outdoor Air Fraction should be 1 for this room.
 Check for other rooms that are set to 1.
-If there are any, they will need to be modified also.
+If there are any, they will need to be modified as well.

 - Select the toggle next to Minimum Supply Air.
 Specify a value that is greater than the outside air required for the room.
 The outside air value can be found in the Zone Outdoor Airflow column of the print out from step 6.

-- Run the DM HVAC->Load Calculations->Print Preview command again and confirm that the Outdoor Air Discharge Air Fraction for the critical zone is less than 1.
+- Run the Print Load Calculations command again and confirm that the Outdoor Air Discharge Air Fraction for the critical zone is less than 1.